cryptopp-modern/cryptopp-modern.com/content/about.md

 ### Current Version

-**2025.12.0 (Release Candidate)** - Complete source reorganization with 204 files organized into logical categories.
+**2025.12.0 (Release Candidate)** - Complete source reorganisation with 204 files organised into logical categories.

 **2025.11.0** - Stable release with BLAKE3 and Argon2 support.